khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

 - An image does not have to end with .OME.ZARR suffix
 - The image is multiscaled if the maximum downsample level is 0 instead of 4, in which case there will only be one 0/ folder
-- You may confuse an OME ZARR image with a single ZARR image.
-An OME ZARR image is not a standard ZARR directory and contains no **.zarray** meta file.
-Loading an OME ZARR image as ZARR will crash, if you forget to specify **0/** subfolder as the path to load
+- You may confuse an ome zarr image with a single ZARR image.
+An ome zarr image is not a standard ZARR directory and contains no **.zarray** meta file.
+Loading an ome zarr image as ZARR will crash, if you forget to specify **0/** subfolder as the path to load
 - When saved as a zip file instead of a directory, the directory structure is the same except that the root is zipped.
-Loading a zipped OME ZARR, cvpl_tools uses :code:`ZipStore`'s features to directly reading individual chunks without having to unpack the entire zip file.
+Loading a zipped ome zarr, cvpl_tools uses :code:`ZipStore`'s features to directly reading individual chunks without having to unpack the entire zip file.
 However, writing to a :code:`ZipStore` is not supported, due to lack of support by either Python's :code:`zarr` or the :code:`ome-zarr` library.